ArianEmamjomeh/MacSentinel/README.md

 ### Alarm sound doesn't play

+- **Make sure Amphetamine is running** and configured correctly (see Installation step 5)
 - Verify alarm file exists and is readable
 - Check file format (should be `.mp3`, `.wav`, `.aiff`, or `.m4a`)
 - Test manually: `afplay static/sounds/alarm.mp3`
 - Check volume isn't muted
+- If lid is closed: Test that audio plays with lid closed (Amphetamine must be active)

 ### System still sleeps when armed